Linuxbrew/brew/share/doc/homebrew/Formula-Cookbook.md

 Thus, if you change the name of the class, you must also rename the file.
 Filenames should be all lowercase, and class names should be the strict CamelCase equivalent, e.g. formulae `gnu-go` and `sdl_mixer` become classes `GnuGo` and `SdlMixer`, even if part of their name is an acronym.

-Add aliases by creating symlinks in `Library/Aliases`.
+Add aliases by creating symlinks in an `Aliases` directory in the tap root.

 ## Audit the formula